Ankitjha2202/object_detection_services/README.md

 ### 2. **Training the YOLOv8 Model**
 - The model used in this project is **YOLOv8 OBB** (Oriented Bounding Boxes), which is designed to handle object detection tasks that involve rotated bounding boxes.
-- I trained the model for **10 epochs**, adjusting hyperparameters to achieve optimal performance on the dataset.
+- I trained the model for **10 epochs** using the GPU environment provided by **Kaggle**.
+- The **best.pt** model weights were downloaded from Kaggle after training, which were then used for inference in this project.
 - Training was done on a GPU environment to ensure efficiency, and model performance was monitored throughout the training process.

 ### 3. **Inference and Results**